pgmpy/pgmpy_viz/README.md

         http://localhost:8000/

 You will see a sample graph.
-Click on anywhere in the graph, a small node is created.
+Click on the "Toggle Create Node" to start adding nodes to the graph.
+Click on it again to stop creating nodes.

 Note
 ----